Safety

 Malaria & Vaccinations

-Mlilwane Wildlife Sanctuary lies in a malaria zone, but there is only a small risk in the wet summer months (from October to April).
+Mlilwane Wildlife Sanctuary lies in a malaria zone, but there is only a small risk in the Wet season summer months (October to April).
 At this time, malaria is a slight health concern.
-You can protect yourself by wearing appropriate clothing and applying mosquito repellent (at least 30% DEET).
+You can protect yourself by wearing appropriate clothing to cover exposed skin and applying mosquito repellent (at least 30% DEET).
 Ask your doctor about antimalarial medications before departure.
 Several vaccinations are also recommended when traveling to Mlilwane, and to Eswatini in general.

 Wildlife Viewing

-Wildlife viewing in Mlilwane is risk-free.
+Wildlife viewing in Mlilwane is practically risk-free.
 There are very few dangerous animals in Mlilwane and your guide will always look out for your safety.
-Also take notice of the ‘Wildlife Viewing Safety Precautions’ below.
+Also take note of the ‘Wildlife Viewing Safety Precautions’ below.